 Archaeology & Palaeoecology overview

-Projects involving Palaeoecology or Scientific Archaeology focus on themes such as long-term changes and resilience in ecosystems, humans, environments and climate, using approaches such as pollen analysis, tephra dating, dendrochronology and radiocarbon dating.
-Much of our research spans several disciplines – for example projects on the hydrogeology and restoration of bogs.
+Projects involving Palaeoecology or Scientific Archaeology (PLANET and PAST Research Cells) focus on themes such as long-term changes and resilience in ecosystems, humans, environments and climate, using approaches such as pollen analysis, tephra dating, dendrochronology and radiocarbon dating.
+Much of our research spans several disciplines – for example projects on the palaeoecology and restoration of bogs.

-Research in the C&S cluster explores the material manifestations of culture through time and space.
+Research in the PAST Research Cell explores the material manifestations of culture through time and space.
 We combine innovative scientific methods with theoretically-informed analyses to understand past human experience, bringing together the humanities and the sciences.

 The combination of environmental archaeology, and especially bio-archaeology, with more traditional approaches to the past, helps to differentiate Queen's from most other Archaeology departments and is seen as both a strength and stimulus to future developments.
-Thematically, we have identified eight areas of particular specialist interest and especially welcome applications from potential PhD students interested in these areas though projects are not limited to these themes:

 Archaeology & Palaeoecology Highlights